karlo-karagic/onboarding/README.md

 Create an app called *My First Poq App* using Template Client.

 ## 2. Country config
 We use the file *country_config.json* to set up configuration per country.
-Template Client has 1country config per flavour.
+Template Client has 1 country config per flavour.
 Each item in the json file defines 1 country configuration in the app.

 To identify the catalogue for the country we use appId and appIdentifer.
 [Mighty Bot](https://developer-uat.poq.io/) is an internal tool where you can change at runtime values.
 Android only use a smallnumber of MightyBot settings.
 To identify the version of MightyBot to use, we use versionCodeinside country config.

 ### Challenge
-Set *My First Poq App* country_config.xml with versionCode 12.0 and this configuration:
+Set *My First Poq App* country_config.json with versionCode 12.0 and this configuration:

   property | UAT | STAGING | PRODUCTION
  --------- | --- | ------- | ----------